Shankaboot

-Shankaboot is an interactive web-based video series filmed in and around Beirut, Lebanon.
+Shankabout is an interactive web-based video series filmed in and around Beirut, Lebanon.
 It is the world's first Arabic web drama series.

 Series overview

-Shankaboot follows Suleiman, a 15-year-old, delivery boy.
+Shankabout follows Suleiman, a 15-year-old, delivery boy.
 Other characters include 19-year-old Ruwaida and the mysterious 20-something Chadi.
 The show presents Beirut life and the life in Lebanon in a realistic style.
 The show's creators cast actors with little to no prior acting experience for a naturalistic acting style.